ItsAdi22/Restaurant-management-system/README.md

-# Hello guys this is my first ever project I created in my second year in flask framework.
+# Hello, this is the first project I created in my second year using Flask framework.

 ## This project is free to use and anyone can contribute to it | Just give me credits `:)`